stewartSG/swivel_design_resources/README.md

 # Design Assets

-> A curated list of design assets by sentosa design team that you can use to jumpstart your design adventure
+> A curated list of design assets by swivel design team that you can use to jumpstart your design adventure

 ## Design Toolkit